Memory card: History

-Initially memory cards were expensive, costing US$3 per megabyte of capacity in 2001; this led to the development of the Microdrive, PocketZip and Dataplay.
+Initially memory cards were expensive, costing US$3 per megabyte of capacity in 2001; this led to the development of miniaturized rotating disk memory devices such as the Microdrive, PocketZip and Dataplay.
+The Microdrive had higher capacities than memory cards at the time.
 All three concepts became obsolete once flash memory prices became lower and their capacities became higher by 2006.

-Since 2010, new products of Sony (previously only using Memory Stick) and Olympus (previously only using XD-Card) have been offered with an additional SD-Card slot.
-Effectively the format war has turned in SD-Card's favor.
+New products of Sony (previously only using Memory Stick) and Olympus (previously only using XD-Card) have been offered with an additional SD-Card slot beginning in 2010.
+Effectively, the format war has turned in SD-Card's favor.